Donegal ETB policy covering all aspects of your assessments has been UPDATED. Click the link for a handy summary of this policy.

 recommended videos

-For detailed information on all the course types and levels we offer, please see our main website.
+For detailed information on all the course types and levels we offer, please take a look at our main website.

 The National Framework of Qualifications (NFQ) has been designed to allow students to compare and classify qualifications across ten levels ranging from the very initial stages of learning to the most advanced stages.
 Each level is based on nationally agreed standards of what an individual is expected to know, understand and be able to do following successful completion of a programme of learning.